djmattyg007/WebFramework/README.txt

 as such is currently just at v0.5.2.
 The following is a list of things that are still missing or still need work:
 - A base design.
 It is still incredibly basic.
 The top priority is getting the top nav bar working correctly.
+Dropdown menus need to be supported, for example.
 - Documentation.
 I have not had time to write any yet.
 The first focus will be to ensure all functions in all core classes have proper PHPDoc.
 - The model layer has not yet been implemented in any way, shape or form, and